sdfond/onlineGP/README.md

 RawData
 - contain all the data in raw format
 - run RawExtract.py to obtain the desirable data format (refer to Data folder)
+- How to use RawExtact.py:
+  - type "python RawExtract.py timeid" where timeid is used to specify the data, for instance, timeid = 20160706 or 20160527
+  - after running RawExtract.py, you need to check whether the number of training and testing data is correct (verify it with the output of SVM result)
+- How to use multiRawExtract.py
+  - this is the version which will apply to multiple subfolders
+  - you need to change the subfolder name
+  - if the ignore-id exists (refer to train-NUS.fvA.txt, last row), you need to copy the id into removeList (inside the python code)

 Data
 - contain all the data for GP hyper-parameter learning and prediction